SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

     - **What is your solution name?**: app-extension
     - **Which baseline packages do you want to target for your component(s)?** SharePoint Online only (latest)
+    - **Where do you want to place the files?**: Use the current folder
+    - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: No
+    - **Will the components in the solution require permissions to access web APIs that are unique and not shared with other components in the tenant?**: No
     - **Which type of client-side component to create?**: Extension
+    - **Which type of client-side extension to create?**: Application Customizer
     - **What is your Application Customizer name?** HelloWorld
     - **What is your Application Customizer description?** HelloWorld description